jonmagnus/INF1900/README.md

 This repository is made to store the program files for my homework in the course INF1900

 # TODO
-- Complete exercises for week 13.
+- Go through previously completed exercises to polish